Workshop Notes no. 5

 |speed of articulation||syllabic metre||triphthong||unvoiced||voiced||vowel length*|

-In the previous lecture notes, I said that Halliday's phonometric metrical system might be criticised by some linguists and literary scholars for its dependence on only two degrees of stress.
-But as I said in the lecture, the degrees of stress in spoken language are conveniently reduced in the articulation of poetry to only two significant units.
+In the previous workshop notes, I said that Halliday's phonometric metrical system might be criticised by some linguists and literary scholars for its dependence on only two degrees of stress.
+But as I said in the workshop, the degrees of stress in spoken language are conveniently reduced in the articulation of poetry to only two significant units.
 There may of course be more than just two degrees of stress when one phonetically analyses the oral reading of a poem, but we seem to psychologically recognise only two significant degrees, and this is what ultimately counts in the analysis of poetry.

 A stronger challenge to the validity of the phonometric metrical system may centre on the question of whether it actually works well in the analysis of English poetry in general.
 Halliday believes that his phonometric approach is generally more suitable for the analysis of English poetry than classical metrics.
 He claims in the first edition of his Introduction that 'the received tradition of English metrical analysis, which is based on the classical metrics of Latin and Greek, does not accurately account for the rhythmic properties of English verse' (p.
 10).
 However, one needs to qualify Halliday's view here, as the metrical tradition in Latin and Greek is quantitative, and not, as is the dominant tradition in English poetry, accentual-syllabic (see below).